sen-tou/stvbyr-tech/content/blog/how-to-dockerize-a-hugo-app-opinionated.md

 In here we can use all hugo functionality that we are used to.
 E.g. creating a new blog post with `hugo new blog/some-blog-post.md`.

-## Additional information on the structure
+## Structure

-This part explains some extra information about how I use this setup.
+Let's talk a bit about the structure of my hugo app so that you can understand how I use the docker container.

 I use a default hugo project.
 I don't use a theme as the components are all written and styled by myself.
 Except, I took inspiration from some layouts and shortcodes that others have created and adjusted them to my needs.